Abdulafroz32/first_project/README.md

 #This project focuses on developing a data-driven solution to predict car rental cancellations for San Francisco Auto Rental (SAR).
 SAR has been facing significant operational challenges due to a high rate of ride cancellations.
 The main objective is to develop accurate predictive models that can forecast ride cancellations at SAR.
-By leveraging historical data, the project aims to identify key factors contributing to cancellations and create actionable insights
+By leveraging historical data, the project aims to identify key factors contributing to cancellations and create actionable insights.